A Definition of Malware

 Following these best practices will ensure that employees and end users in general build secure computing habits that will help protect against malware attacks.
 At the enterprise level, these practices should be enforced and complemented by a layered defense that employs technologies to prevent, detect, block, and contain malware attacks before systems are compromised or sensitive data is lost.
 Solutions such as enterprise anti-virus/anti-malware, firewalls, endpoint detection and response, and data loss prevention will provide much of the functionality required by enterprises to defend against malware today.

-Learn more about data loss prevention software in Data Protection 101, our series covering the fundamentals of data security.
+Learn about approaches to data protection for data in transit vs. data at rest in Data Protection 101, our series on the fundamentals of data security.